How to take card payments

 Once you’ve made a final decision on the best merchant account provider for your operation, you’ll then need to go through the process of applying for one and setting it up.

-The first step is to get all the documentation ready that you’ll need to submit your application.
+The first step is to get all the documentation that you’ll need ready to submit your application.
 There is no uniform process for applying for a merchant account as the specific requirements vary between providers, but it’s a pretty safe bet that you’ll at least need the following:

 • Your personal details, such as ID and proof of address